-- Sesame seeds can make a great, nutritious snack for your pup ✅
+- Sesame seeds can be a tasty and wholesome treat for your furry friend ✅

-- Avoid feeding your dog sesame seed chicken or other dishes made for people ❌
+- Steer clear of feeding your dog human dishes like sesame seed chicken ❌

 Sesame seeds are a good source of healthy fatty acids, protein, B vitamins, minerals, fiber, antioxidants, and other beneficial plant compounds.
 People enjoy them on their bagels and hamburger buns.
 What can dogs eat sesame seeds for?